CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Barbell, bumper plates, pull-up bar/rack

 For the vast majority of mere mortals, planned breaks is the way to go (ex.
 11-11-11, 9-9-9, etc. on the thrusters).
-Just know that it is going to be a long, drawn out war.
+Just know that it is going to be a long, drawn out WOD.

 2020 CrossFit Open Workouts

-As expected, there was a repeat (20.3/18.4) and a new movement (dumbbell thrusters), but the most interesting addition was undoubtedly the “choose your own adventure” style of the final workout.
+As expected, there was a repeat (20.3/18.4) and a new movement (dumbbell thrusters), but the most interesting addition was the “choose your own adventure” style of the final workout.

 CrossFit Open Workout 20.1